liam123-dot/agencyos/docs/data-models/organizations.md

 ### Stripe Integration
 - **stripe_api_key**: Used for payment processing and subscription management through Stripe.

+## Branding Fields

+### Logo Management
+- **logo_url**: Stores the public URL to the organization's logo image.
+Images are stored in the 'organization-logos' Supabase storage bucket with the path format: `{organization_id}/logo-{timestamp}.{extension}`
+- Supported formats: PNG, JPG, GIF, SVG
+- Maximum file size: 5MB
+- Files are publicly accessible once uploaded

+### Tab Title Customization
+- **tab_title**: Custom browser tab title that overrides the default organization name in browser tabs and bookmarks
+- Maximum length: 60 characters
+- Falls back to organization name if not set

 ## Security Notes
 - API keys are stored as plain text but should be treated as sensitive data